Zebradil/cloudflare-dynamic-dns/README.md

 <!-- BEGIN CFDDNS_USAGE -->
 <pre>

-Selects an IPv6 address from the specified network interface and updates AAAA records at Cloudflare for the configured domains.
+Selects an address from the specified network interface and updates A or AAAA records at Cloudflare for the configured domains.
+Supports both IPv4 and IPv6.

 Required configuration options
 --------------------------------------------------------------------------------

---iface:   network interface name to look up for an IPv6 address
+--iface:   network interface name to look up for an address
---domains: one or more domain names to assign the IPv6 address to
+--domains: one or more domain names to assign the address to
 --token:   Cloudflare API token with edit access rights to the DNS zone

 IPv6 address selection